Search

 Check ahead of time to see which documents you’ll need to present when applying for a visa.
 This information can be found on the website of your diplomatic mission.
 This will save you the time needed to provide any additional requirements not initially submitted.

-Citizens of the United States, Canada, Australia, New Zealand, Israel, Japan and the Republic of Korea can travel to Berlin without a visa and apply for a residence permit on-site before starting work.
-If you have any questions, please contact the Berlin Foreigners’ Registration Office.
+Citizens of the UK, United States, Canada, Australia, New Zealand, Israel, Japan and the Republic of Korea can travel to Germany without a visa and apply for a residence permit on-site before starting work.
+If you have any questions, please consult the local immigration office via the website.

 OUR TIP